 THE MEMORIAL DAY MASSACRE: Workers Killed, Film Buried

-“A fine piece of work on American history, film history. and human history.
-Powerful indeed, on a subject that’s as timely as ever.” — David Sterritt, editor-in-chief, Quarterly Review of Film and Video, longtime esteemed movie critic at The Christian Science Monitor
+“A fine piece of work on American history, film history, and human history.
+Powerful indeed, on a subject that’s as timely as ever.” — David Sterritt, editor-in-chief, Quarterly Review of Film and Video, esteemed movie critic at The Christian Science Monitor for decades

 “An awesome film–and the hidden history behind it.” — David Beard, executive editor, National Geographic

 The Memorial Day Massacre explores a largely forgotten episode in labor–and media–history, all the more vital today as union organizing catches fire in the United States after years of decline.